 Gen 34 Now Dinah, the daughter Leah had borne to Jacob, went out to visit the women of the land.
 2 When Shechem son of Hamor the Hivite, the ruler of that area, saw her, he took her and raped her.
 3 His heart was drawn to Dinah daughter of Jacob; he loved the young woman and spoke tenderly to her.
 4 And Shechem said to his father Hamor, “Get me this girl as my wife.”

 All we are told about Dinah, on her own account, is that she went out of the household and set out on relational business of her own choosing, in expectation of safety.
 She wasn’t seeking the company of boys or men, but that was what befell her.
 Most if not all women will today recognise this reality.
 A woman going out into the world so often means going out into a world in which male agency is oppressive toward female agency, in ever so subtle ways, or worse.
-There is confrontation and imposition, in terms which resonate with Eve’s three fold encounter at the tree in Gen 2, and which recall the lust of the sons of God in Gen 6:2.
+There is confrontation and imposition, in terms which resonate with Eve’s three fold encounter at the tree in Gen 2, and which recall3the lust of the sons of God in Gen 6:2.
 But God does not intervene for Dinah as He did in Gen 6:3.
 Shechem has his wicked way with Dinah, and the rest of the chapter is a complex interplay of relationship and community politics which does business with Dinah’s sexuality and future, all in terms completely disconnected from her agency, entirely dictated by various men without any reference to her or indeed to any other women.
 We hear no more about her agency.
-After the bloodbath which follows the squabbling and scheming of all the brothers and fathers, we read just once more of Dinah:
+After the bloodbath which follows the squabbling and scheming of all the brothers and fathers in both communities, we read just once more of Dinah:

 26 They put Hamor and his son Shechem to the sword and took Dinah from Shechem’s house and left.